Dewalt DXGNR8000 - 8000/10000W Portable Generator With Electric Start

 The DXGNR8000 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Dewalt DXGNR8000's package also includes these accessories: battery charger and oil.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Dewalt DXGNR8000 also comes with several accessories, including: oil and battery charger.

 Product Video